Chicken Marinade

 • Garlic: For that flavorful punch that only fresh garlic can bring.

-• Italian Seasoning: I love using dry herbs because they are an easy way to bring lots of flavor.
-Sometimes I use dried oregano instead of Italian seasoning.
-Dried rosemary or thyme would also work well.
-If you prefer, you can also use fresh herbs.
-The olive oil in the marinade will help infuse their flavor into the chicken.
-Try chopped fresh cilantro, parsley or oregano.
+• Italian Seasoning: I love using dry herbs in marinades because they are an easy way to bring a lot of flavor.
+Dried oregano, rosemary or thyme also work well in this recipe.
+If you prefer to use fresh herbs, try chopped fresh cilantro, parsley or oregano.

-chicken marinade in a small bowl with a whisk
+Marinade in a small bowl with a whisk.

 How to Marinate Chicken